syxarevo/homr_competition/README.md

 ## Dataset & evaluation

 The inputs are grayscale images of monophonic scores starting with a clef, key signature, and a time signature, followed by several staves.
 The dataset is downloaded automatically via homr_dataset.py module if missing (is has ~500MB, so it might take a while).
-Sample training data can be found [here](https://ufal.mff.cuni.cz/~straka/courses/npfl114/2122/demos/homr_train.html).
+Sample training data together with labels can be found [here](https://ufal.mff.cuni.cz/~straka/courses/npfl114/2122/demos/homr_train.html).

 The evaluation is performed by computing edit distance of predicted sequence to the target (true) sequence, normalized by its length.
 The smaller the average edit distance is, the better.